 - Reduce your meat and dairy intake and try 'Meat-free Mondays'

-- Drink Flowers Bottled Water or tap water, which is perfectly safe, and use refillable bottles; consider installing a ‘City Water Filter’ from www.ionfaucet.com to remove the chlorine from tap water
+- Drink chlorine-free and filtered Flowers Bottled Water or tap water, which is perfectly safe, and use refillable bottles; consider installing a Koola bottle-less water cooler whcih connects to your home's water supply and filters out chlorine, lead, phosphates and bacteria

 - Be mindful of water usage and install a ‘low flow’ shower head to save water